Man charged with arson after authorities say he sparked New Jersey Pine Barrens fire

 In New York, dry conditions across the state are resulting in a “high” fire danger rating in several regions including New York City, Long Island, the Hudson Valley, Capital Region, and portions of the North Country, the state air quality advisory said.
 The rest of the state is at a moderate or low level of fire danger.

-Officials said the fire is believed to be the second-worst in the last two decades, smaller only than a 2007 blaze that burned 26 square miles (67 square kilometers).
+Officials said the fire is believed to be the second-worst in recent years, smaller only than a 2007 blaze that burned 26 square miles (67 square kilometers).

 Acting New Jersey Gov. Tahesha Way declared a state of emergency Wednesday and officials said they’ve contained about 50% of the wildfire.
 Gov. Phil Murphy, a Democrat, is on an official visit in Poland for a Holocaust memorial.
 He's due to fly back home on Friday.